fanu-key/GFL-Character-Dialogue-Extract/README.md

 # Girl's Frontline (GFL) dialogue extract
 Python code to extract dialogue spoken by a specified character from the hit game Girl's Frontline

 Just run extract.py

+Disclaimer:
+- Some characters speak under two names
+- For example: RO635 is both RO and RO635 in dialogue.
+Same problem for Ange, she is both Ange and Angelia
+- For this edge case, run the program again to cover dialogue for both aliases

 ~~In theory this also works for other characters if you edit the code a bit~~